• Skip to primary navigation

 The combination of sweet and savory flavors lends depth to stir-fries, wraps, and salad dressings alike.

-It originates from China as a mix of fermented soybeans, vinegar, garlic, sesame oil, chili peppers, and other spices that come together to create a flavor profile unlike any other.
+It originates from China as a mix of fermented soybeans, vinegar, garlic, sesame oil, chili peppers, and other spices that come together to create a flavor unlike any other.

 Hoisin's creamy texture makes it a particularly pleasing addition to dishes - although its intense umami flavor might be overwhelming to some palettes.